zntb/fullstack-open-part8/library-backend/README.md

 Make the mutations `addBook` and `editAuthor` possible only if the request includes a valid token.

 (Don't worry about fixing the frontend for the moment.)

+### 8.23: Subscriptions - server

+Do a backend implementation for subscription `bookAdded`, which returns the details of all new books to its subscribers.